angacom expo

 What Is Site Reliability Engineering (SRE)?

-Site Reliability Engineering (SRE) is an engineering discipline that applies software engineering principles to infrastructure and operations problems.
-Google pioneered this approach, with Ben Treynor Sloss defining SRE as “what happens when a software engineer is tasked with what used to be called operations.”
-SRE treats operations as a software problem, using software engineering approaches to solve operational challenges.
+Site Reliability Engineering (SRE) is an engineering discipline that uses software engineering to solve infrastructure and operational problems.
+SRE has its roots in Google, where Ben Treynor Sloss defines SRE as “what happens when a software engineer is tasked with what used to be called operations”.
+SRE relies on treating operations as a software problem and using software engineering approaches to solve operations issues.

-SRE teams typically include engineers with both software development and systems operations backgrounds.
-These professionals apply coding skills to automate operational tasks, build monitoring systems, design scalable infrastructure, and implement disaster recovery solutions.
-By treating infrastructure as code and applying software engineering best practices to operations, SRE aims to create more reliable and scalable systems.
+SRE teams normally consist of engineers with both software development and systems operations backgrounds who can use their coding skills to automate manual operational tasks, create monitoring systems, develop scalable infrastructure, and plan for disaster recovery.
+Organizations implementing SRE often utilize managed backup services to ensure robust disaster recovery capabilities.
+SRE builds more reliable and scalable systems by treating infrastructure as code and applying software engineering best practices to operations.

 Key Differences Between SRE and DevOps